 It’s unlikely you will be the only plumbing business in town.
 Scoping out the competition is not a sneaky task to keep on the down-low, it’s an important step and you shouldn’t skip it.
 It’s essential that you find out about their strengths and weaknesses, or else how will you know how to beat them?
-Remember, there’s a big difference between imitation and inspiration.
-So if you hone in on a concept or idea that you love, find a way to make it your own.
+Have a look at their websites and see what they're about.
+The goal here is to find something that will help your business stand out.

-Pricing - how much should you charge for your labour/time?
+How much should you charge for your labour/time?

 Do your homework about what the economic outlook for plumbers in your area might look like.
 For example, setting up a business in an up-and-coming neighbourhood or a new suburb will likely translate into increased demand a few years down the line.

-Geography - where is your plumbing business going to operate?
+Where is your plumbing business going to operate?

 The nature of a plumbing business means you’re mobile.
 When setting up your business, think about what areas you’d like to service, and how you can take a geographical approach to optimising business.
-For example, if you live in an area that’s saturated with plumbers yet an hour away there’s hot demand, it could be worth the time and petrol to include that area, because the trip will pay for itself with lots of new customers.
+For example, if you live in an area that’s saturated with plumbers, but an hour away there’s hot demand, it could be worth the time and petrol to include that area.
+The trip will pay for itself with lots of new customers.

 Finding your competitive advantage

 A competitive advantage is what you do better than anyone else.
 The smarter you can be about developing and promoting your competitive advantage, the better placed your business will be to succeed.
-So:

 - Do you specialise in a particular area?
-You might want to build a reputation for dealing with difficulties other plumbers shy away from
+You might want to build a reputation for dealing with difficulties other plumbers shy away from.

 - What kind of guarantees can you offer?